noisebridge/rfid-access-control/software/firmware/README.md

                The following example sets all the bits:

                W ff

-     M<r><msg>
-             : Write a message to the LCD screen. <r> is a single digit giving the row to print in, can be 0 or 1).
-               The following example writes 'Hello World' into the second line:

-                 M1Hello World

      R       : Reset RFID reader (Mostly debug; should typically not be necessary except after physical connection reconnect of its SPI bus).